Common Strippit

 1 -- The GAP between Magnet and Sensors are being Improperly Set.

-Push-Down & Twist the Pilot-Button on the Brake Mac-Valve, this will Release the Brake.
-Grasp the Timing-Disk with both hands, you should be able to rotate Crankshaft to align Magnet over its Sensor.
+Disk with both hands, you should be able to rotate Crankshaft to align Magnet over its Sensor.

 Check that Magnet is Perfectly Aligned, Left to Right, with its Sensor.
-If not, Adjust Sensor, Bracket, Elongate the Mounting Holes, or whatever you have to do, to get Alignment Perfect.
+If not, Adjust Sensor,

-or the Gap-Setting will get Too-Wide so that the Sensors will Not Work at all,
+2 -- Wear in the End-Bearings is Excessive.
+Crankshaft will "Float" back & forth while Punching, causing Magnet & Sensor Crashes, or the Gap-Setting will get Too-Wide so that Sensors will Not Work at all, and you get a Intermittent "Ram-Down".

 The Correct Lube Oil is MOBIL DTE "HEAVY" ISO 100 WEIGHT LUBRICATION OIL !!!